quintilesims/layer0/README.md

 The Layer0 CLI (commonly called `l0`) is used to manage Layer0 resources from the shell.

 #### Common Functions
-*The following commands should be ran from the `layer0/cli` directory*
+*The following commands should be run from the `layer0/cli` directory*

 | Function      | Command       |
 | ------------- |:--------------|